hackman/mysql-cgroup-plugin/README.md

 # Setup

-After install of MySQL/MariaDB you need to run the setup_cgroups.sh script, that will create the cgroup_limits database and the limits table inside of it.
+After install of MySQL/MariaDB you need to run the setup_cgroups.sh script.
+It will create the cgroup_limits database and the limits table inside of it.

 You should then move the mysql_init_cgroups.sh to /usr/local/sbin.